-Applications can take up to ten (10) business days from the time of receipt for the Division to process.
-New appraiser applications are dependent upon receipt of fingerprint background information and may take significantly longer.
-All online application forms can be accessed by selecting “Online Services” from the upper right hand corner of your browser window after logging into your E-license account.
+The Applications process may be delayed due to missing application items, including, but not limited to fingerprint background information.
+All online application forms can be accessed by selecting "Online Services" from the upper right hand corner of your browser window after logging into your E-license account.

 Online Applications & Forms